fingolfin/tikz-dynkin/README.md

 License
 -------

-tikz-dynkin, a LaTeX package for drawing Coxeter and Dynkin diagrams using TikZ Copyright (C) 2014   Max Horn
+tikz-dynkin, Dynkin diagrams with TikZ

+Copyright (C) 2014 by Max Horn

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by